mohaEs/Zoo-Fundus-Disc-Segmentation/README.md

 # Zoo of Fundus Disc Segmentation Methods
 This repository provides a zoo of different methods for sementing the disc in retina Fundus images.
 The aim of this to make a consistent test environment for different methods.
 In addition, this environment would be ready to use easily.

 with _index.html_, you can summarize and browse all the results in a one html table.
-As you can see, the results are so different by different methods. </br> ___Notice that, each method is trained on different datasets and so we can not report their performance on a new dataset as a benchmark.___
+As you can see, none of the methods are perfect and also the results are so different by different methods. </br> ___Notice that, each method is trained on different datasets and so we can not report their performance as benchmark on a new dataset.___
-For that reason you may need to retrain th models on your dataset.
+For that reason you may need to retrain the models on your dataset.
 Consider their repositories for training process.

 <img src="./images_readme/index.html.png" alt="drawing" width="500"/>